 Iconography

-Iconography refers to the visual images and symbols used in a work of art.
+Iconography refers to the visual images and symbols used in an artwork or design.

 Magdalena Suarez Frimkess